Maria Marconi

-Maria Marconi (born 28 August 1984) is a diver from Italy, who represented her native country at the 2000 Summer Olympics.
+Maria Marconi (born 28 August 1984) is a diver from Italy, representing her native country at the 2000 Summer Olympics.
 She won the qualification tournament for the 2008 Summer Olympics, also twice won a bronze medal at the European Championships (2002 and 2006) and once a silver medal (2009).
 She was 6th in the 1 meter springboard event at the 2009 FINA World Championships.

 She is a sister of divers Nicola Marconi and Tommaso Marconi.